Refugees Welcome in North Wales

 “However, we believe that Wrexham really could do more.
 We heard today about the fantastic work the Council is doing to support children in Wrexham, but over 1.5 million children have been forced to leave their homes in Syria and are now in a dire situation.
 We feel Wrexham could really lead the way in Wales and welcome a greater number of people."

 Councillors made mention of some of the negative comments made by a minority of the public.
 In response to this TCC’s lead organiser Kay Polley said “What is clear from speaking to people in our members groups is that the vast majority of people really support welcoming refugees.
-They understand how people have been forced from their homes through no fault of their own, and now need assistance.”
+They understand how people have been forced from their homes through no fault of their own.”

-“TCC’s faith and community groups have committed to working with the council to dispel any fears and myths around refugees.
-For example, people may not be aware that the scheme is fully funded, so accepting refugees won’t cost the council anything at all.
+“TCC’s faith and community groups have committed to working with the council to dispel any concerns and myths around refugees.
+For example, people may not be aware that the scheme is fully funded, so there will be no cost to the Council.
 Or that we’re actually only going to be welcoming a very small number of people. “